awsdocs/aws-control-tower-guide/doc_source/enroll-account.md

 **Optional steps for deprovisioning an account so it can be enrolled, keeping its stack**

-1. Optionally, to keep the applied CFN, delete the stack instance from the stack sets, making sure to choose **Retain stacks** for the instance\.
+1. Optionally, to keep the applied AWS CloudFormation stack, delete the stack instance from the stack sets, making sure to choose **Retain stacks** for the instance\.

 1. Terminate the account provisioned product in AWS Service Catalog Account Factory\. \(This step only removes the provisioned product from AWS Control Tower, it does not actually delete the account\.\)